-Measure Target 2021/22 Actual 2021/22 2020/21 2019/20 2018/19 Complete a customer and airline industry survey that demonstrates satisfaction levels with facilities and services at either BOI or Kaitāja Airports 85% Not undertaken Not undertaken Not achieved Not achieved
+Measure Target 2021/22 Actual 2021/22 2020/21 2019/20 2018/19 Complete a customer and airline industry survey that demonstrates satisfaction levels with facilities and 85% Not undertaken Not undertaken Not achieved Not achieved

 A safety survey was undertaken with airport operators and initial feedback has been positive.
 Airport facilities survey has been delayed as COVID-19 has impacted on the consistency of travel due to lockdowns being imposed.